 The Punkah Pub offers a classic pub experience with unparalleled views of the spectacular Australian Alps.
-Recently renovated, their large air hanger style windows open up over the summer months, bringing the stunning landscape of Bright to your dining experience.
+Recently renovated, their large air hanger style windows open up over the summer months, bringing the stunning landscape to your dining experience.
 With wide-ranging menu offerings – including a dedicated children’s menu – extensive beer list and cocktails on tap, this is the place to be on warm afternoon.

 The quintessential Aussie pub for the 21st century.
 Publicans Tim and Paddy have opted for a small menu done well, featuring the classic hits of chicken parmigiana, fish and chips, bangers and mash, and a beef burger alongside bibimbap and banh mi.
 Their drink lists feature local favourites, including yours truly.
 A long Sunday lunch in the beer garden with live music is definitely a winner.